nasa/trick/docs/documentation/building_a_simulation/Model-Source-Code.md

 ###### `PYTHON_MODULE`

 Specifying a `python_module` name will place any class/struct and function definitions in this header file in a python module of the same name.
 All classes and functions are flattened into the python `trick` namespace by default.
 This capability allows users to avoid possible name collisions between names when they are flattened.
+An empty `python_module` statement will be ignored.

 ##### Compiler Directives